 The scenery of Ardua looked like a mixture of the tropics and the poles on earth.
 It sounds like a weird combination, since the two are such polar opposites – no pun intended.
-But with the genetic engineering of the 26th century, some amazing things had been done for Ardua.
+But with the genetic engineering of the 31st century, some amazing things had been done for Ardua.
 The planet was very cold on one side, as it rotated in such a way, there was a near perpetual line between the cold and warm side.
 While this would have in previous centuries meant the inability to propagate plant life on Ardua’s harsher environments, plant life now existed on the planet.
+It was sparse, but it existed.

 As I focused in on my destination-to-be, I saw right there in the middle, where the thick ice glaciers that had been created over hundreds of years in the dark were beginning to melt, lay the outpost.
 While it was not as luxurious as Pleiades 7’s outpost, Ardua’s outpost, Cuernavaca, was lacking nothing.
 The outpost hovered over the melting glaciers in the temperate zone, where there was eternal spring, eternal sunrise, eternal bliss.
 And I had to jam pack all of that into a week.
 I was working on getting a head start via images, but I was already missing this place that I had never been to or left.